ruby/ruby/doc/yjit/yjit.md

 YJIT is a lightweight, minimalistic Ruby JIT built inside CRuby.
 It lazily compiles code using a Basic Block Versioning (BBV) architecture.
 The target use case is that of servers running Ruby on Rails, an area where MJIT has not yet managed to deliver speedups.
-To simplify development, we currently support only macOS and Linux on x86-64, but an ARM64 backend is part of future plans.
+YJIT is currently supported for macOS and Linux on x86-64 and arm64/aarch64 CPUs.
 This project is open source and falls under the same license as CRuby.

 If you wish to learn more about the approach taken, here are some conference talks and publications: